USA SOLO TRAVEL GUIDE

 The U.S. dollar (USD or US$).

 Traveling in a new country is easier when you know the country’s tipping etiquette in advance as each country has its own rules.
-That said, country rules and norms can shift, so here is an international tipping resource for over 70 countries to use as a general guideline that I have found is constantly updated.

 The type of travel you do in the USA and where you are coming from will help determine what type of travel documents required to enter.
 Please also consult your national government should they be of assistance in helping acquire documentation.